-A student may pursue a special major program of study provided that it possesses intellectual coherence and educational merit and has the approval of two faculty advisers and of the Divisional Council of the primary adviser.
+Dartmouth offers a choice of established majors in a broad array of disciplines and interdisciplinary areas that meet most students’ interests.
+In rare cases, a student may pursue a special major program of study, provided that it demonstrates intellectual coherence and educational merit and has the approval of two faculty advisers and of the Divisional Council for Interdisciplinary Programs.

-A proposed special major program will be reviewed by the Council, which will consider in its evaluation the intellectual coherence of the program, the program’s relevance to career objectives, and the academic qualifications of the applicant.
+In its review of a proposed special major program, the Council will consider the intellectual coherence of the program and the academic qualifications of the applicant.
 The Council may, at its discretion, call upon the applicant and the advisers to explain the proposal in person.

-Upon completion of the major program, and upon receipt of a recommendation from the two advisers, the Council will decide the student’s final standing in the major.
+Upon the student’s completion of the major program, and upon receipt of a recommendation from the two advisers, the Council will decide the student’s final standing in the major.